The national gas network can continue to deliver the least cost, least disruptive decarbonisation of Ireland's heating sector.

 - Did you know?

-Using renewable gas does not require any change to the gas infrastructure or domestic heating systems.
+Using renewable gas does not require any change to the gas infrastructure or domestic heating systems or appliances.

 1 — 2